-- (a) Arbitration filed under an arbitration agreement naming the AAA shall be started in the following manner: - (1) The party who starts the arbitration (referred to as the "claimant" throughout the arbitration) must contact, in writing, the party that the case is filed against (referred to as the "respondent" throughout the arbitration) that it wishes to arbitrate a dispute.
-This written contact is referred to as the Demand for Arbitration ("Demand").
-The Demand must do the following: - Briefly explain the dispute - List the names and addresses of the consumer and the business, and, if known, the names of any representatives of the consumer and the business - Specify the amount of money in dispute, if applicable - Identify the requested location for the hearing if an in-person hearing is requested - State what the claimant wants - (2) The claimant must also send one copy of the Demand to the AAA at the same time the demand is sent to the respondent.
-When sending a Demand to the AAA, the claimant must also send the following: - A copy of the arbitration agreement contained in the contract and/or agreement and/or purchase document - The proper filing fee; the amount of the filing fee can be found in the Costs of Arbitration section at the end of these Rules.

-- (3) If the arbitration is pursuant to a court order, the claimant must send one copy of the Demand to the AAA at the same time the Demand is sent to the respondent.
-When sending a demand to the AAA, the claimant must also send the following: - A copy of the court order - A copy of the arbitration agreement contained in the contract and/or agreement and/or purchase document - The proper filing fee
+- (a) Arbitration filed under an arbitration agreement naming the AAA's Non-Binding Consumer Arbitration Rules shall be started in the following manner: - (1) The party who starts the arbitration (referred to as the "claimant" throughout the arbitration) must contact, in writing, the party that the case is filed against (referred to as the "respondent" throughout the arbitration) that it wishes to arbitrate a dispute.
+This written contact is referred to as the Demand for Non-Binding Consumer Arbitration ("Demand").
+The Demand must do the following: - briefly explain the dispute; - list the names and addresses of the consumer and the business, and, if known, the names of any representatives of the consumer and the business; - specify the amount of money in dispute, if applicable; - identify the requested location for the hearing if an in-person hearing is requested; - state what the claimant wants. - (2) The claimant must also send one copy of the Demand to the AAA at the same time the Demand is sent to the respondent.
+When sending a Demand to the AAA, the claimant must also send the following: - a copy of the arbitration agreement contained in the contract and/or agreement and/or purchase document; - the proper filing fee, which amount can be found in the Costs of Arbitration section at the end of these Rules. - (3) If the arbitration is pursuant to a court order, the claimant must send one copy of the Demand to the AAA at the same time the Demand is sent to the respondent.
+When sending a demand to the AAA, the claimant must also send the following: - a copy of the court order; - a copy of the arbitration agreement contained in the contract and/or agreement and/or purchase document; - the proper filing fee.